 Carrier Oils: Helianthus Annuus (Sunflower) Seed Oil, Simmondsia Chinensis (Jojoba) Seed Oil, Oenothera Biennis (Evening Primrose) Oil, Vitis Vinifera (Grape) Seed Oil, Abies Sibirica (Fir) Oil, Kunzea Ambigua (Kunzea) Oil.

 The Nerve Relief Body Oil is ready to use.
 Apply a generous amount to your palm and gently massage your feet.
-If you’re not a fan of CBD, Plant Therapy also offers a 100% pure organic essential oils synergy for pain relief that works great on neuropathy pain.
+If you’re not a fan of CBD, Plant Therapy offers a 100% pure organic essential oils synergy for pain relief that works excellently on neuropathy pain.

 Essential Oils: Boswellia Carterii (Frankincense), Cinnamomum Zeylanicum (Cinnamon, Citrus Aurantium Bergamia (Bergamot), Citrus Limon (Lemon), Commiphora Myrrha (Myrrh), Eucalyptus Globulus.